angelsolaorbaiceta/inkgeom/README.md

 ## 2D Geometry

-The basis of two dimensional geometry are points and vectors.
+The basis of the 2D geometry library are points and vectors.
 To create a point use the `MakePoint` function:

 ```go